-Research and psychotherapeutic methods, and the following topics: history of psychology, biological bases of behavior, sensation, perception, consciousness, learning, memory, language and thought, intelligence, motivation, emotion, human development, personality, stress and coping, psychological disorders, social behavior.
-Course numbers ending with G are Writing Intensive (WI).
-Also available through Online Learning.
+This course will introduce students to the scientific study of human behavior and the mind.
+Topics will include a history of psychology, research methods, biological bases of behavior, sensation, perception, consciousness, learning, memory, language, intelligence, motivation, emotion, human development, personality, stress, psychopathology, and psychotherapy.
 Approved for the Honors Program.
 Core: SSHB.